Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Tropical geometric compactification of revisited

 extending the identity map on $A_g$. \end{Thm}

+\begin{Rem} Recall that Abramovich-Caporaso-Payne \cite{ACP} proved that the moduli spaces of tropical curves, which also appears as our boundary of $\overline{M_{g}}^{\rm T}$ of Theorem \ref{TGC.Mg.review} (\cite{TGC.I}, \cite{TGC.II}), is homeomorphic to the dual intersection complex of the boundary of Deligne-Mumford compactification of $M_{g}$ as an algebraic stack.

-\begin{Rem} From the definition of the third term, the Morgan-Shalen type compactification, the above morally says that the (compactified) moduli of tropical abelian varieties are the dual intersection complex (in a generalized sense) of the toroidal algebro-geometric compactification of the moduli of complex abelian varieties.
-This can be seen as an analogue of \cite{ACP} for $M_g$, for abelian varieties case.
-We discuss K3 surfaces analogue later in Remark \ref{ACP.K3}. \end{Rem}
+From the definition of the third term $\overline{A_g}^{\rm MSBJ}$, the above Theorem \ref{Ag.TGC.Satake.MS} morally says that the (compactified) moduli of tropical abelian varieties are the dual intersection complex (in a generalized sense) of the toroidal algebro-geometric compactification of the moduli of complex abelian varieties.
+This can be seen as an analog of \cite{ACP} for $M_g$, for abelian varieties case.